 Even when holding the non-stinging jellyfish.
 There are 4 types of rare jellyfish that live in brackish water which do not sting at all, and also 8 types of small fish, and endemic biota that I have encountered in other waters.

-The biota that exist in here are the biota that have been trapped for decades and have finally evolved to adapt.
+The biota that exists here is the biota that has been trapped for decades and has finally evolved to adapt.
 If you want to try the sensation of diving in the middle of the high seas, the waters of Kakaban Island are interesting to dive into.

-In there, there are many types of rare fish such as barracuda, white tip and black tip sharks, and even shark hammer.
+In there, there are many types of rare fish such as barracuda, white tip and blacktip sharks, and even shark hammers.

 10. Greeting cute turtles from the Maratua Island dock at dusk